Helena-Yuhan-Liu/BioRNN_RichLazy/README.md

 ``python3 main.py``

-Under the default settings, the code should complete in less than 30 minutes.
+Under the default settings provided, the code should complete in less than 30 minutes.

 ## References